tkam8/f5bigiq-setupguide/docs/class1/class1.rst

-BIG-IQ 6.1 Centralized Management Quick Setup Guide
+BIG-IQ 7.0 Centralized Management Quick Setup Guide
 ================================================

-**Description**: This guide will focus on the basic setup steps for BIG-IQ CM in supported environments.
+**Description**: This guide will focus on the basic setup steps for BIG-IQ CM.

 ..
 NOTE::
    This is a supplement guide to official documentation on `AskF5 <https://support.f5.com>`__.